This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This creamy red lentil carrot soup is ready in just 30 minutes and is the perfect easy holiday and weeknight rush dinner.
-Keep it vegan by skipping the Greek yogurt topping or give yourself a big dollop with a sprinkle of cilantro and red pepper flakes - the choice is totally yours!
+You can keep it vegan by skipping the Greek yogurt topping or give yourself a big dollop with a sprinkle of cilantro and red pepper flakes—the choice is totally yours!

-If you were to climb inside my brain you would know that soup is one of my ultimate comfort foods.
+If you could climb inside my brain, you would know that soup is one of my ultimate comfort foods.

-It’s perfect for any season (yes, even summer) and can take a bad day and turn it into a comforting good, or at a minimum, slightly better day.
+It’s perfect for any season (yes, even summer) and can turn a bad day into a comforting good or, at minimum, a slightly better day.

-I first had a soup very similar to this at an event I went to not long ago.
+I first had a soup similar to this at an event I attended not long ago.

-They were passing out little soup shooters and I first thought it was butternut squash BUT was shocked when I read the menu and it was red lentils and carrots.
+They were passing out little soup shooters, and I first thought it was butternut squash.
+However, I was shocked when I read the menu, and it was red lentils and carrots.

-Since I had both on hand at home I knew I needed to recreate this soup immediately!
+Since I had both at home, I knew I needed to recreate this soup immediately!

-This soup is creamy, with just a hint of curry flavor, and feels like a warm hug on a cold winter night.
+This creamy soup has just a hint of curry flavor and feels like a warm hug on a cold winter night.

 You can’t ask for much more in life.